NullDev/DiscordJS-Template/README.md

 <hr>

+## :white_flower: Other branches

+There are other branches with different feature sets:
+- [master](https://github.com/NullDev/DiscordJS-Template/tree/master) - The default branch with all features (if you can read this, you are already here)
+- [no-i18n](https://github.com/NullDev/DiscordJS-Template/tree/no-i18n) - The no i18n / multi language support

 ## :wrench: Dev Setup

 0. Open up your favourite terminal (and navigate somewhere you want to download the repository to). <br><br>